crytic/building-secure-contracts/not-so-smart-contracts/cosmos/broken_bookkeeping/README.md

 A spiteful user can simply transfer a tiny amount of BTC tokens directly to the `x/hodl` module via a message to the `x/bank` module.
 That would bypass accounting of the `x/hodl`, so the `GetTotalDeposited` function would report a not-updated amount, smaller than the module's `SpendableCoins`.

-Because an invariant's failure stops the chain, the bug consitutes a simple Denial-of-Service attack vector.
+Because an invariant's failure stops the chain, the bug constitutes a simple Denial-of-Service attack vector.

 ## Example 2